 Extruded lines will appear as 1-pixel-wide walls, regardless of the width of the stroke symbol layer in the line's symbol.

 A comparison of a line feature on the ground and a line feature extruded to a wall is shown below:

 Polygon features are extruded vertically to create blocks.
 This is a convenient way to represent building footprints as 3D buildings.
 You can also extrude polygons by an attribute to create 3D prism maps, such as property prices, county population, or census block income.

 If there are outlines on the polygon symbols prior to extrusion, the extruded blocks will draw with a 1-pixel-wide outline on all edges in the color defined by the symbol, regardless of the outline width or other symbol properties set on the outline stroke layer or layers.

 A comparison of building footprints on the ground and building footprints extruded to three-dimensional shapes is shown below:

-- Select the feature layer you want to extrude in the Contents pane.
+- Select the layer you want to extrude in the Contents pane.

-- Under Feature Layer, on the Appearance tab, in the Extrusion group, click the Type drop-down arrow.
+- On the layer's contextual tab (for example, the Feature Layer tab), in the Extrusion group, click the Type drop-down arrow.
 Choose a feature extrusion type.

 Features are not extruded.
 This is the default.